Immolation (band): History

+Artistry

-Musical style and lyrical themes
+Musical style and instrumentation

-Immolation relies on riffs written in dissonant harmonic patterns, often dueling between the two guitars, to progress songs, typically over complex rhythm and drum patterns.
-Their riffs are often a mixture of fast tremolo picking and a lot of power chords and pinched harmonics to lay down a wall of sound that many bands have tried to use in their own music.
-Their guitar parts are often highly complex and technically proficient; drum parts are often written to follow the guitar riffs in a way that is unusual for most death metal.
-They and Incantation helped bring the New York death metal scene to the attention of the underground.
-Their debut album is frequently cited as being an important and highly influential album, having laid down the blueprint that bands such as Cryptopsy and Suffocation would follow with their respective debuts.
+Immolation uses riffs written in dissonant harmonic patterns, often dueling between the two guitars, typically over complex rhythm and drum patterns.
+Their riffs are often a combination of tremolo picking, rapid power chord changes and pinched harmonics to create a wall of sound that many other bands have attempted to emulate.
+The band's guitar parts are often complex and technically proficient; drum parts are often written to follow the guitar riffs in a way that is unusual for most death metal.

 Guitarist Robert Vigna and vocalist/bassist Ross Dolan have been the only constant members throughout the band's history.
 Vigna is considered to be one of the most talented death metal guitarists and is well known for his complex riffing and wailing solos.

+Lyrics

-The band's lyrics from Dawn of Possession to Unholy Cult are largely anti-religion, especially anti-Christianity.
+Immolation's lyrics from Dawn of Possession to Unholy Cult are explore themes of anti-religion, namely anti-Christianity.
 Beginning with Harnessing Ruin, there are more lyrics touching on other subjects such as politics.
-As Ross Dolan explained, the band's shift in lyrical theme was motivated by current events:
+Bassist Ross Dolan explained that the band's shift in lyrical content was motivated by current events.
+He said:

+The band once again explored themes of anti-religion on their eleventh album Acts of God.
+Dolan elaborated:

+Legacy and influence

+Immolation, along with Incantation, helped bring the New York death metal scene to the attention of the underground, and are noted for their contributions to the genre as a whole.
+Hence, they are considered one of the most influential American death metal bands.
+The band's debut album is frequently cited as being an important and highly influential album in the genre, having laid down the blueprint that bands such as Cryptopsy and Suffocation would follow with their respective debuts.